g-leech/argmin-gravitas/_posts/2020-12-2-adventure-time.markdown

 The point is that the self is fragile; virtue and vice are partly happy or unhappy accidents; and yes the mask can eat into the face and make you into what you do.

-He was a rogue and a cheapskate before Minerva, but he is much much worse than this after the head injury You can retcon this as his defence mechanism from shame, but I find the neurological explanation simpler, more disturbing, and satisfying.
+He was a rogue and a cheapskate before Minerva, but he is much much worse than this after the head injury.
+You can retcon this as his defence mechanism from shame, but I find the neurological explanation simpler, more disturbing, and satisfying.

 #### What do we know?